Skip to Main Content

 Attending AHLA's online and in-person programs has provided me with an incredible education.
 Equally as important, it also helped me develop in-person networking and business development skills, and some of my oldest and dearest friendships.
 Through participation in the PPMC PG, I learned priceless lessons in leadership, team building, and motivating volunteers.
 Through my service in PPMC and on AHLA's board, I've also gained invaluable experience in the development and application of governance and IDEA principles – experience I regularly apply both at my firm and with my clients.

 There is no better source for health law content than AHLA, something extremely attractive to a lifelong learner.
 The camaraderie among health law professionals of all types – not only attorneys – is a primary attraction of my AHLA membership.
-AHLA members are among the most giving professionals I’ve ever met.
+Collaboration and camaraderie are the secret sauce distinguishing AHLA from any number of other professional associations.
+AHLA members are among the most giving professionals I've ever met.
 Giving freely of themselves and back to our profession are deeply rooted within the AHLA member mindset.
 I particularly enjoy mentoring students and newer health law professionals.
 Every mentee has taught me valuable lessons, both professional and personal.
-I am deeply indebted to those AHLA members who invited me into their community, gave freely of their hard-earned knowledge, and helped me develop into the professional I am today.
-Anything I can do to continue those AHLA traditions and pay it forward is both enjoyable and rewarding.

 Impact Stories